b3n-j4m1n/snrublist3r/README.md

 python snrublist3r.py -d example.com -v -b -m --disable-scraping
 ```

-🧠 _Note: The system DNS resolver will be used by default, so in the interests of going fast and not DoS'ing yourself it's recommended to not do this and instead use the_ `-nf` _option with the provided ./lists/top-resolvers.txt, this will rotate through Cloudflare, Google, OpenDNS, and Quad9 DNS resolvers._
+🧠 _Note: The system DNS resolver will be used by default, so in the interests of going fast and not DoS'ing yourself it's recommended to not do this and instead use the_ `-rf` _option with the provided ./lists/top-resolvers.txt, this will rotate through Cloudflare, Google, OpenDNS, and Quad9 DNS resolvers._

 ## Installation